-Our device is aimed at helping researchers have a way to study the correlation between the low energy waves emitted from lightning during each season and its effects on the occurrence of SIDS in various geographical locations.
-The device and applications will provide various biometric and geographic data on the infant wearing the device.
+Our device is aimed at helping give researchers a way to study the correlation between the low energy waves emitted from lightning during each season and its effects on the occurrence of SIDS in various geographical locations.
+The device and applications will provide various biometric and geographic data of the user wearing the device.
 In the future, we hope to adapt the software and device to fit the needs of parents to give them a way to actively prevent an occurrence of SIDS.